-PSEG does not plan to contribute to its pension and OPEB plans in 2022.
+PSEG does not plan to contribute to its pension and OPEB plans in 2023.
 Internal Revenue Service (IRS) minimum funding requirements for pension plans are determined based on the fund's assets and liabilities at the end of a calendar year for the subsequent calendar year.
-As a result, the market volatility in 2021 associated with the ongoing coronavirus pandemic is not expected to impact PSEG's pension contributions in 2022.